|home||about us||donate||View Route Map||Submit a Comment to the APSC||Media Coverage||contact us|

 « Previous Updates

-Click here for a flyer, a full page ad, or fact sheet!
+Click here for a postcard, flyer, stickers, a full page ad, or fact sheet!

 Save the Ozarks

 Is Your Property Affected?Find your Property on the Map!

 If SWEPCO carries out their proposal, they will harm ALL OF US -- Arkansas citizens, landowners, business owners, and contributors to the community and tax base.
 SWEPCO will damage our region's tourism economy.
 Visitors come to the Ozarks for natural beauty and recreation.
 They will NOT come for once-scenic views marred by a 50-mile long, 150-foot wide, clear-cut strip in which a string of 150-foot tall towers stand where a beautiful forest once stood.